cisco/mindmeld/source/userguide/domain_classifier.rst

  - is trained using all of the labeled queries across all the domains in an application
  - can be trained only when the labeled data contains more than one domain

-Every Workbench app has exactly one domain classifier.
+Every MindMeld app has exactly one domain classifier.
 The name of each domain folder serves as the label for the training queries contained within that folder.

 .. note::